LaurentiuALI/LaurentiuALI/README.md

 ✅ Enjoy challenges 👷‍♀️ \
 ✅ Ready for new experiences ✨ \
-✅ Learning ethusiast 📚
+✅ Learning enthusiast 📚

-I am currently writing my BSc thesis.
+Check my Bachelor's Degree [here|https://github.com/LaurentiuALI/Product-Backlog-in-Action---ts] and feel free to contact me to chat about it!

 Currently learning:
 ### Web Development: